arthurlm/quickfix-rs/examples/README.md

    - `COINBASE_API_PASSPHRASE`
    - `COINBASE_API_SECRET`
 5. Check the code and update to your need.
+6. Add some fund to your [sandbox portfolio](https://public.sandbox.exchange.coinbase.com/portfolios).
-6. Launch the `coinbase-example` app 🚀 !!!
+7. Launch the `coinbase-example` app 🚀 !!!

 ## Including code from github instead of crates.io